Download our wedding packages! CLICK HERE

 Clara and Peter share a kiss over dinner | Photo by Stout Studios

-Brandy Boulette shared the must-haves for caterers to be on the preferred vendor list at the Lightner Museum.
-Vendors are required to…
+Brandy Boulette also shared the standards for all of the wedding caterers on the preferred vendor list at the Lightner Museum.
+Vendors are required to:

 1. Provide strong customer service (Client experience is the #1 priority!)